 The bell maker, Luigi Virgadamo, is a music teacher.
 He always does the first test to check the bell’s tone.
 This is the most delicate step, as the artisan needs to tune the bell and change the sound according to the desired music notes.

 Sicilian Ceramics beautifully display Irene Forte Skincare.
-We use ceramic trays, inhalation bowls, foot bowls and even tiles to display product.
+We use ceramic trays, inhalation bowls, foot bowls and even tiles to display products.
 Our ceramics are created by Toni Gurreri in Sciacca, a southwestern coast town in Sicily which is a 15-minute drive from Rocco Forte’s Verdura Resort (and where we have our organic farm).

 Toni uses the Maiolca technique, which refers to a tin-glazing technique that produces a dazzling white background, onto which other metallic oxide-based colours are applied.
 The white under-glaze absorbs the colours and retains their brightness after firing.